Trust-KP/Trust/Simulation/ReadMe.md

 ---

-## Directory Structure
+## Simulation Components

-Each simulation folder contains two types of files.
+Each simulation folder contains the following documentation.

 ### Specification

-Human-readable documentation describing the conceptual structure of the model.
+Human-readable documentation describing the conceptual structure of the simulation model.

+The specification outlines:

+- model objectives
+- institutional mechanisms
+- agent behaviour
+- financial and coordination rules
+- outcome metrics used to evaluate the simulation

 Example:

 SIM_F/SIM_F_Specification.md

 ### Implementation

-Executable code implementing the simulation.

-Example:
-SIM_F/sim_f_engine.py
+Executable implementations of the simulation models exist but are not included in this repository.

+The repository focuses on documenting the conceptual model specifications used in the research program.

+Simulation engines are maintained separately as part of the ongoing research environment.

 ---